 Curly, round, or conical, pale-green or vibrant ruby-red, cabbage is a versatile vegetable that may be shredded for coleslaw, sliced into a stir-fry, or simmered until softened in a flavorful liquid and served as a side dish.
 It can even be added to mashed potatoes and pasta sauces, if you like.

-A cruciferous vegetable that contains disease-fighting phytochemicals, as well as vitamin C, folate, fiber, and beta-carotene, its crisp texture and slightly peppery flavor make cabbage a popular ingredient in many South Beach Diet dishes.
+A cruciferous vegetable that contains disease-fighting phytochemicals, as well as vitamin C, folate, fiber, and beta-carotene, cabbage's crisp texture and slightly peppery flavor make it a popular ingredient in many South Beach Diet dishes.
 Here’s a guide to some of our favorite cabbage varieties, and a suggested dish to try with each.

 Bok choy.
 With its crunchy white stalks and lush green leaves, bok choy looks almost like wide-stalked celery.
 Widely available in supermarkets, it has a mild cabbagey flavor.
 When shopping, look for crisp, firm stems and glossy leaves, and once you get the bok choy home, store it for no longer than several days.
 You can slice the stalks and steam or stir-fry them.
 The leaves are especially good when steamed, too, but be sure to separate them from the stalks before cooking.
 Also look for baby bok choy, which resembles a miniature version of regular bok choy but has more uniform green leaves and a noncabbagey taste.
 Use either baby or regular bok choy in this zesty Bok Choy and Shrimp Stir-Fry, which is perfectly seasoned with both chili sauce and reduced-sodium soy sauce.

 Green.
 This is your go-to cabbage variety for coleslaw and other salads, since it’s sturdy enough to stand up to a variety of dressings and holds up well in stir-fries.
 Choose a head that feels heavy for its size and has moist-looking leaves, and avoid any heads with wilted or brownish leaves.
 Green cabbage (the color will vary from nearly white to pale green) keeps for at least a week as long as it is well-wrapped and refrigerated.
 Try green cabbage in our perfectly spiced Moroccan Cabbage and Carrot Slaw, a great side dish to serve with chicken or steak.